56kcloud/Training/DockerCon/monitoring/stats.md

     > Scroll through the output to see all the available information

-2. One of the most important commands in the Linux world to check stroage is `df` (Display free disk space) Docker has tailored the `df` command for containers.
+2. One of the most important commands in the Linux world to check stroage is `df` (Display free disk space).
+Docker has tailored the `df` command for containers.
 Now we see storage information about Containers, Images, and Volumes.

     ```
     $ docker system df